 Knowing when these classical models can mimic the quantum ones is crucial to understand potential quantum advantage in such learning tasks.
-In \cite{you2023analyzing}, the authors analyse the optimization dynamics of quantum neural networks and conclude that they are different from the neural tangent kernel.
+As related work, in \cite{you2023analyzing}, the authors analyse the optimization dynamics of quantum neural networks and conclude that they are different from the neural tangent kernel.
 They study in detail the convergence rate of the respective methods, but do not study the actual solutions reached.
-Using cryptographic primitives, the authors in \cite{jerbi2023quantum} study the fact that variational circuits can converge to a different solution than the kernel ridge regression.
-They point out that there exists functions that are learnable with VQCs but that require exponentially more resources to learn with quantum kernels.
-They propose several examples of cryptographic inspired VQCs with discrete data that cannot be approximated in their generalization.
-In this work, we present necessary conditions for a quantum model to avoid such dequantization, and we highlight that this could be only satisfied for high dimensional feature maps.
+Using feature maps with parity functions on bitstrings, the authors in \cite{jerbi2023quantum} study the fact that variational circuits can converge to a different solution than the kernel ridge regression.
+They point out that there exists functions that are learnable with VQCs but that require exponentially more resources to learn with the kernel associated with the feature map.
+In this work, we present necessary conditions for a quantum model to avoid Random Feature (RF) based dequantization, and we highlight that this could be only satisfied for high dimensional feature maps.
+We present an extension of the RF approximation techniques that could be applied to any variational circuits with Hamiltonian encoding, with our without classical pre-processing of the classical input.
 Our study can be applied to any quantum circuits with continuous or discrete inputs, and propose conditions that guarantee a quantum model to remain \textit{far} from its equivalent classical model.
 For that, we use the important fact that classical linear regression tends to make the optimized weight vector converge towards a specific solution called \textit{minimum norm least square} (MNLS) estimator.
 Our study focuses on showing when the quantum weight vector doesn't possess the same bias. \autoref{fig:Introduction} summarizes our methodology.